How it works

 If the cached code hits something unexpected (a layout change, a new field, a missing element), Skyvern re-runs with the full agent and regenerates the cache.
 You don’t need to handle this yourself.

 Tasks cache the full action sequence the agent took: clicks, form fills, extractions, and navigation.
-Workflows cache per block.
-Each block that successfully executes gets its own cached script, so a partially-cached workflow still saves time on the blocks that have been seen before.
-Progressive caching handles workflows with conditionals.
+Agents cache per block.
+Each block that successfully executes gets its own cached script, so a partially-cached agent still saves time on the blocks that have been seen before.
+Progressive caching handles agents with conditionals.
 Run 1 covers branch A, run 2 covers branch B, and so on.
 Previous caches are preserved, so coverage builds up over time.
 Not cached: conditional evaluation blocks, wait blocks, and code blocks always run live because their behavior depends on runtime state.Learn more

 Cost control